Search

 • As mentioned, you can simply purchase these items in store, however, homemade dehydrated fruit is much more flavourful

-• It’s best to use ripened bananas (having a few brown spots on the peel).
+• It’s best to use slightly over ripe bananas (having a few brown spots on the peel).
 It results in sweeter, more flavourful chips

 • Dehydrating time may vary (the thickness and water content of the mixture, as well as the humidity and altitude of your environment will impact dehydrating time)